 Beyond that, the awarding of public contracts is monitored by the EU Commission who may, if it finds that a state has disobeyed the rules, take action in the European Court of Justice.

 If a contract is awarded that does not comply with the rules, it may be challenged in the Irish courts.
 Under the EU Remedies Regulations, the Irish courts can now set aside improperly awarded contracts.
 The courts also have the power to fine contracting authorities who breach procurement regulations by up to 10% of the value of the contract, in addition to any payment of damages that the court imposes.

-We take the rules around public procurement very seriously, and we are fully committed to transparency, fairness and accountability in all our purchasing activities.
+We are committed to adhering to the rules surrounding public procurement and we are fully committed to transparency, fairness and accountability in all our purchasing activities.
 We only buy goods and services that have been subjected to a proper competitive process, except in certain limited exceptional circumstances.

-Purchasing is the responsibility of our business units in Ireland and of individual Missions overseas, although it is subject to general oversight by our Corporate Services Division, which includes a dedicated Procurement Unit.
+Purchasing is the responsibility of our business units in Ireland and of individual Missions overseas, although it is subject to general oversight by our Corporate Services Division, which includes a dedicated Procurement Section.